Mayor of Chongqing

-The mayor of Chongqing, officially the Mayor of the Chongqing Municipal People's Government, is the head of Chongqing Municipality and leader of the Chongqing Municipal People's Government.
+The mayor of Chongqing, officially the mayor of the Chongqing Municipal People's Government, is the head of Chongqing Municipality and leader of the Chongqing Municipal People's Government.

 The mayor is elected by the Chongqing Municipal People's Congress, and responsible to it and its Standing Committee.
 The mayor is a provincial level official and is responsible for the overall decision-making of the municipal government.
 The mayor is assisted by an executive vice mayor as well as several vice mayors.
 The mayor generally serves as the deputy secretary of the Chongqing Municipal Committee of the Chinese Communist Party and as a member of the CCP Central Committee.
 The mayor the second-highest ranking official in the city after the secretary of the CCP Chongqing Committee.

-The current mayor is Hu Henghua, who took office on 30 December 2021.
+The current mayor is Chen Xinwu, who took office on 31 July 2026.